shaharkr/wiki_animal_list_home_assignment/README.md

 ### Program Outputs

 - Print the results.
-- The 'tmp' directory will contain the animal images.
+- The `'tmp'` directory will contain the animal images.
-- File 'results.html'.
+- File `'results.html'`.

 ## Usage